Remnants of quark model in lattice QCD simulation in the Coulomb gauge: A generalization of the projection in the Coulomb gauge

 For each gauge configuration and time $t$, we calculate 1638 low-lying and high-lying eigenmodes for the FP operator by using the Krylov-Schur solver implemented in SLEPc~\cite{Hernandez:2005:SSF}.
 In fact, we solve the large-scale eigenvalue problem $500 \times 32 \times 2$ times.
 Since the total number of eigenmodes is $8L_s^3 = 32768$, we can cover $0-5.00\, \%$ and also $95.00-100\, \%$ of the whole range.
 Note that, for example, the gauge configuration projected with 31130 (95.00 \%) low-lying eigenmodes can be obtained by subtracting that projected with 1638 (5.00 \%) high-lying eigenmodes from the original one.

 Figure~\ref{fig:eigenvalue} shows the $n$-th smallest eigenvalue $\lambda_n$ as a function of $n / 8L_s^3$.
-It is found that the 1638-th smallest eigenvalue corresponds to the low-lying eigenmode of about $\qty(\SI{2}{GeV})^2$.
+It is found that the 1638-th smallest eigenvalue corresponds to the low-lying eigenmode of about $(2 {\rm GeV})^2$.

 Instead of the expansion in terms of the FP eigenmodes, one might prefer the Fourier expansion~\cite{Yamamoto:2008am,Yamamoto:2008ze}.
-However, the Laplacian have so many degenerate eigenmodes that it is not easy to change the subset $S$ smoothly.
-In the current expansion, such degeneracy of eigenmodes practically do not exist except for the trivial eight zero-modes, and one can smoothly connect the $\vec{A} = 0$ projected gauge configuration with the original one.
+However, the Laplacian has so many degenerate eigenmodes that it is not easy to change the subset $S$ smoothly.
+In the current expansion, such degeneracy of eigenmodes practically does not exist except for the trivial eight zero-modes, and one can smoothly connect the $\vec{A} = 0$ projected gauge configuration with the original one.